 The provinces of Ontario and British Columbia have some processes and requirements that are different from others.
 Refer to our Screening Policy for more information if you reside in either of those provinces.

 Click here for further information about E-PIC.

 Individuals may only obtain a VSC by visiting an RCMP office or police station, submitting two pieces of government-issued identification (one of which must have a photo) and completing any required paperwork.
 Fees may also apply.

 The type and amount of orientation, training and monitoring for personnel and volunteers will be based on the level of risk and the level of contact involved.

 Orientation provides important information about the organization such as policies, procedures, safety protocols and organizational information.

 Training includes activities such as certification courses, online learning, workshops and mentoring.
-Depending upon the individual’s role with Racquetball Manitoba, specific training may be required.
+Depending upon the individual’s role with Racquetball Canada, specific training may be required.
 Click here for more information about recommended and required training courses.

 Monitoring helps ensure that personnel and volunteers understand and are implementing the requirements and actions to safeguard participants.